appsmithorg/appsmith-docs/website/docs/workflows/reference/pass-parameters-to-workflows.md

     }
     ```

-    This method is useful when you only need to send specific data to the workflow.

 ### Accessing parameters in workflows

 Once parameters are passed to a workflow, you can access them within the workflow's logic.

 #### Read parameter values in workflow

-You can access the parameter values using `data.parameter_name`.
+You can access the parameter values using dot notation with the `data` object.
 For example:

 ```javascript
 const userEmail = data.email;  // Accesses the "email" parameter